 “This is a really unique experience,” says Maria Halpern, director of the program.
 “What it is really all about is giving students an opportunity to have an immersive learning experience, a very customized curriculum based in the hart of San Francisco.
 We want the learning experience to be really rich and we are investing in some of the best professors to be out there.”

-The brainchild of Wharton’s Vice Dean Of Entrepreneurship and Innovation Karl Ulrich, the program started as a pilot in the fall of 2012 on the school’s existing campus which play host to the West Coast version of its Executive MBA program.
+The brainchild of Wharton’s Vice Dean Of Entrepreneurship and Innovation Karl Ulrich, the program started as a pilot in the fall of 2012 on the school’s existing campus which plays host to the West Coast version of its Executive MBA program.
 Exactly 65 students applied to head west that first year and all 65 got in.
 After three successful years in pilot mode, the school smartly made it a core offering in 2015.
 This past year, 130 students asked to be considered for the program in an application process that requires an essay and strong academic performance.
 There are even two application rounds for the San Francisco option.

 For a school that has struggled to be acknowledged as much more than a place to study finance, the chance to spend a semester in the Bay Area is also something of a game changer for Wharton, an opportunity to show up its entrepreneurial chops.
 Applicants who might have chosen Stanford, Berkeley or UCLA for the chance to experience the tech revolution can now get the best of both worlds.
 The percentage of Wharton MBAs accepting jobs in the west has risen to 21.5% of this year’s class from just 16.3% in 2012 when the pilot began.